Making an 8th Step List of People We’ve Harmed

 These are only a few of the numerous benefits associated with 12-step programs.
 At Absolute Awakenings, we strongly believe in 12-step immersion, requiring 12-step participation regardless of which substances were being abused and the severity.

 What is the 8th Step of Alcoholics Anonymous?

-Many individuals who have been suffering at the hands of active addiction begin to fall victim to self-pity.
+Many individuals suffering at the hands of active addiction begin to fall victim to self-pity.
 They believe that the world is out to get them and that those in their lives who wanted the best for them only did them wrong.
 It can be difficult to step away from these feelings of victimization and recognize that you were the one who was doing the extensive damage.
 At Absolute Awakenings, we do everything in our power to teach our clients the importance of taking personal responsibility – and we do what we can to clarify the distinction between blame and responsibility.

-Absolute Awakenings and 12 Step Immersion
+Absolute Awakenings and 12-Step Immersion

 At Absolute Awakenings Treatment Center, we believe strongly in the importance of the 12-step program as an essential part of comprehensive recovery.
 We have seen our clients benefit immensely from the program and learn invaluable lessons from the 8th step.
 So, if you or someone close to you has been suffering at the hands of substance abuse or dependency disorder, reach out today to get started on your journey of addiction recovery.

 - Have a problem with alcohol?
 There is a solution. | Alcoholics Anonymous.
 Accessed January 17, 2023. https://www.aa.org/

 - The Twelve Steps | Alcoholics Anonymous.
 Accessed January 17, 2023. https://www.aa.org/the-twelve-steps